Lercher/CocoR/Readme.md

 ### Useall and Useonce Scopes

-The extended Coco/R syntax for productions is
+The once more extended Coco/R syntax for productions is

     // Coco/R grammar
     Production = ident [FormalAttributes] [ScopesDecl] [ UseOnceDecl ] [ UseAllDecl ] [LocalDecl] '=' Expression '.'.